-The following is applicable if the Authorization in network active property is active:
+The following is applicable if the Operating authorization in the network property is engineered:

-- ▶ Authorization must be obtained if active operation takes place. - ▶ If operation is blocked by another computer, a dialog is opened on the compute that is blocking it. - ▶ The user who is locking it can approve the authorization or keep it locked. - ▶ If there is no response, the authorization is approved after a pre-set timeout. - ▶ If an interruption in the network connection is recognized, then the authorization for this computer is reset.
+- ▶ Authorization must be obtained if active operation takes place. - ▶ If operation is blocked by another computer, a dialog is opened on the compute that is blocking it. - ► The user who is locking it can approve the authorization or keep it locked. - ▶ If there is no response, the authorization is approved after a pre-set timeout. - ► If an interruption in the network connection is recognized, then the authorization for this computer is reset.